mefalamin/design-patterns/src/Factory/factory.md

  new york.
 Individual stores have their own style pizza.
 For this we can apply the factory method pattern where each store call its factory implementation method.

+In factory pattern we hide the complex implementation from the client and return the client only the output, hence factory class or method handle the jobs for us.